 Every schoolchild knows about Rudolph the Reindeer and his magic red nose.
 However, not many people know that Rudolph’s real-life counterparts really do have a magic nose.
 The colder it is, the better a reindeer’s nose is in keeping the animals warm and hydrated.

 Reindeer live in harsh conditions during the winter.
 On the fells and mountains of mainland Norway, temperatures sometimes drop to 30-40 degrees Celsius below zero.
 Little food is to be found when snow covers the landscape, and reindeer have to chew cold snow to get water.
 So how do reindeer survive when it is so very cold?

-Their thick fur is a good insulator, but that isn’t the whole explanation.
+Their thick fur is a good insulator, but that is not the whole explanation.
 Reindeer also survive by releasing as little heat as possible to the environment through their nose – and by conserving as much water vapour as possible.

 What is so special about Rudolph’s nose?